jpaulm/csharpfbp/README.md

 Now close Visual C#, and it will ask you if you want to save `FBP.sln` Savy `Yes`, and it will prompt you with a sugested location.
 Remove `Concord` from the suggested file name, and hit `Save`.

-Go back into Visual C# and do `Build Solution`
+Go back into Visual C#
-Build and perh.
-Rebuild (took two tries - not sure why!)
+Right click on `Concord`, click on Add Reference..., select both FBPLib and FBPVerbs, hit OK Right click on `FBPVerbs`, click on Add Reference..., select FBPLib, hit OK

+Do `Build Solution`

-Testing your download
+Testing your Solution
 ---

 Click on `Concord`; Debug/Start new instance

 When you see the screen with two panels, click on `Go`.
-You should see a concordance being built using "artificial" Russian text.
+You should see a concordance being built using "artificial" Russian text (a so-called "lorem ipsum").